-Message from the President 2 Feinberg Family Legacy 3 12 by Susan Goodman Novick What I Did During the Pandemic Meet Your Board 14-15 January 2021 Meeting Review by Vickie Vogel 16 Message from the President by Susan Zack Lewis January, 2021 found us still isolating.
-Faces at ZOOM meetings give us but a glimpse of the friends we've made through

-years of membership in the Texas

-Jewish Historical Society.
-The most

-interesting fact surrounding ZOOM

-gatherings is that more of us make

-time to attend the board meetings and

-the program presentations.
-We've

-learned that even in the future, when

-we are able to meet in person, we

-can now provide access to members

-who might not be able to travel at any
+Feinberg Family Legacy 3 Discovering Texas Jewish History 12 by Kathy Hart by Susan Goodman Novick What I Did During the Pandemic Meet Your Board Texas Jewish Historical Society - March 2021 Message from the President January, 2021 found us still isolating.
+Faces at ZOOM meetings give us but a glimpse of the friends we've made through years of membership in the Texas Jewish Historical Society.
+The most interesting fact surrounding ZOOM gatherings is that more of us make time to attend the board meetings and the program presentations.
+We've learned that even in the future, when we are able to meet in person, we can now provide access to members who might not be able to travel at any given time.

-given time.

 We will soon elect officers, install new board members, and continue the work of the Society.
-As the museums begin to reopen and our archives become available for research, we'll begin the process of rebuilding exhibits and preserving history.
+As the museums begin to reopen and our archives by Susan Zack Lewis become available for research, we'll begin the process of rebuilding exhibits and preserving history.
 I've been amazed at the enthusiasm the Society has maintained for projects and presentations.
 We still want to learn and have found new ways to obtain information.
 As we begin another year, I offer my thoughts on what happened in 2020.

-AND STILL WE STAND

-The virus hit - and still we stand...
+AND STILL WE STAND The virus hit - and still we stand... together.

-together.

-Suddenly, we knew we would be

-unable

-to see and touch our children

-and their children for many months.

-That was a profound moment.

-The fears - the dread - the enormity

-of the task ahead hit us hard,

-the silence of the moment,

-the quiet between lightning and thunder, heavy.